elm-community/js-integration-examples/more/webcomponents/README.md

 Custom elements may declare supported attributes via `observedAttributes` - only attribute names returned from this trigger the `attributeChangedCallback` when changed.
 Note that attributes can only carry `string` values.

+There's also a [discussion on whether to use an attribute or a property](#attributes-vs-properties), if you're not sure which to use.

 ```javascript
 customElements.define("twbs-alert", class extends HTMLElement {
     static get observedAttributes() {